MicrosoftDocs/query-docs/query-languages/dax/table-manipulation-functions-dax.md

 ---
 # Table manipulation functions

-These functions help create new or manipulate existing tables, for example, adding a column by using ADDCOLUMNS, or performing a *group by* using the GROUPBY function.
+These functions return a table or manipulate existing tables.

 ## In this category